Chuckle-Doodle/Chuckle-Doodle.github.io/README.md

 ### Todos

  - improve organization for integrating different types of reference views, like timelines, maps, etc
- - change colors of markers on map as the map legend changes
  - provide different functionality depending on if user is teacher or student